Sacraments

 EUCHARIST (HOLY COMMUNION)

 We as Catholics believe the Eucharist, or Communion, IS both a sacrifice and a meal.
-We believe in the real presence of Jesus, who died for our sins.
+We believe in the Real Presence of Jesus, who died for our sins.
 As we receive Christ's Body and Blood, we also are nourished spiritually and brought closer to God and are filled with His sanctifying grace which is needed to gain heaven.

 As children reach the age of reason, generally around age seven, the Church extends to them an invitation to celebrate the sacrament of Eucharist (First Holy Communion).
 The initiation into the Christian community that took place at baptism is further extended by inviting children to enter fully into the heart of the Christian faith through participation in the Eucharist.

 Formal religious preparation will encompass at least two years preceded by the reception of the Sacrament of Penance.
+First Holy Communion is received in the second grade.

 CONFIRMATION

-Confirmation is a Catholic Sacrament of mature Christian commitment and a deepening of Baptismal gifts.
+Confirmation is the Catholic Sacrament of mature Christian commitment and a deepening of Baptismal gifts.
 It is one of the three Sacraments of Initiation for Catholics.
 It is most often associated with the gifts of the Holy Spirit, which are wisdom, understanding, knowledge, right judgment, courage, reverence, wonder, and awe.

-Confirmation enriches the baptized with the Holy Spirit, binding them more perfectly to the Church, and strengthening them in their witness to Christ by word and deed and in their work to bring to its fullness the Body of Christ.
 Confirmation is conferred through anointing with chrism and the laying on of hands by the Bishop or the Bishop can "delegate" his apostolic authority to perform the sacrament of Confirmation to the local Priest who is then able to do so without having the Bishop present.
-Students will be confirmed at the end of their 9th grade.

-Preparation time encompasses a two-year period.
+Preparation time encompasses a two-year period, grade 8 & 9.

 MATRIMONY